Warner LeRoy: Personal life

 As a child, LeRoy made "a tour of prep schools including Hotchkiss in Connecticut and Le Rosey in Switzerland" before graduating from Stanford University with a bachelor's degree in English.
 After graduating, he went to New York to work as an assistant to writer-director Garson Kanin.

-He had one child, Bridget, with his first wife, Gen LeRoy Walton, and three children with his second wife Kay O'Reilly: Carolyn, Max, and Jennifer.
+He had one child, Bridget, with his first wife, Gen LeRoy (later the second wife of Tony Walton), and three children with his second wife Kay O'Reilly: Carolyn, Max, and Jennifer.
 Jennifer became the CEO of LeRoy Adventures at age 22 upon LeRoy's death of complications from lymphoma in 2001 at age 65.
 He is buried at the Shaarey Pardes Accabonac Grove Cemetery in the Hamptons, New York.

-Warner's son Max was killed in a motorcycle accident in November 2005 at the age of 30; Max was a close friend of Sean Lennon, who dedicated his 2006 album, Friendly Fire, to Max.